 What are the things your family needs to know?

 Here's a list you can get started with.
 You may have more depending on your specific situations.

 1. Bank accounts bank deposits: Ideally you should only have one bank account per family member.
 Maintain a list of all bank account numbers, balances (you can update them once in 6 months) and nomination details.

 Keep your NetBanking credentials (passwords and Customer ID) in an Excel Sheet, accessible to your family members only.

-#8.
-Will: keep your will in a safe place and let your family know where it is.
+8. Legal Will: Keep your will in a safe place and let your family know where it is.